 NIO’s Q2 gross margins

 So far, NIO has been posting negative gross margins.
 Last year, the company took several measures including cutting down on its headcount to improve its finances.
 The company expects to post a positive vehicle gross margin in the second quarter.
 The gross margin could rise to double digits by the end of this year.
 The sharp rally in the stock reflects markets’ optimism in the company’s ability to deliver on its commitments.
 NIO posted healthy deliveries in June, which added to the stock’s rally.

 Can NIO stock recover?

-Previously, I noted that I expect some buying support for NIO stock after the steep fall.
+There should be some buying support for NIO stock after the steep fall.
 The stock has recovered from those levels.
-I expect the stock to rise more from these levels.
+The stock could rise more from these levels.
 However, the company needs to deliver on its commitments and show an improvement in its financial performance just like Tesla has done.